kiruh/flutter-geometry-handbook/README.md

-# Geometry Handbook
+# Flutter Geometry Handbook

-Geometry formulas for everyday use.
+This project was created as a homework at Plovdiv University.

+It's implemented with Flutter (Dart).

+In application users can view geometry formulas.